 Repeated stories of Bangaku that he expects righteousness and he is finally betrayed and disappointed are funny but sad at the same time.
 For example, when he was living in a slum of the Edo city, he sympathized with miserable workers of a match factory.
 Since he had some scientific knowledge, he tried to construct an automated machine of match production in order to reduce the heavy work of the workers.
 When the machine was completed, however, the owner of the factory fired many workers because he can save them by the power of the machine.
 If we see another example, Bangaku tried once a fortune-telling play by throwing some unglazed dishes (fortune is judged by how dishes broke) because he thought that such thing can be completely coincidental and no human malicious intention is included.
 The truth was, however, the fortune-teller was preparing several patterns of broken dishes in advance and was selecting the results according to the economical status of the customer.

 Bangaku gradually lost any expectation for adults and started to hope for young people.
 But some young guys betrayed him bitterly and then he started to hope for children, or finally for babies.
 All his trials were not satisfactory at all.

 These stories had not been finished.
-IMHO, the author, Kyoji, could not find out an appropriate end for these stories, or he might have thought that Bangaku, a kind of dreamer, should wander in limbo of expectation and disappointment eternally.
+IMHO, the author, Kyoji, could not find out an appropriate end for these stories, or he might have thought that Bangaku, a kind of dreamer, should wander in the limbo between expectation and disappointment eternally.

 This novel was picturized twice and made to a series of TV drama also twice.